shade-linux/shade/README.md

 # Shade package manager

-A package manager for Linux
+A package manager for Linux and macOS

 ## Installation